hugoaita/Getting-and-Cleaning-Data-Project/CodeBook.md

   * timeDomainBodyGyroscopeJerk-StandardDeviation-Y
   * timeDomainBodyGyroscopeJerk-StandardDeviation-Z
 * Average of the time-domain magnitude of body acceleration
-  * timeDomainBodyAccelerationMagnitude-Mean
+  * timeDomainBodyAccelerometerMagnitude-Mean
 * Standard deviation of the time-domain of body acceleration
-  * timeDomainBodyAccelerationMagnitude-StandardDeviation
+  * timeDomainBodyAccelerometerMagnitude-StandardDeviation
 * Average of time-domain magnitude of gravity acceleration
-  * timeDomainGravityAccelerationMagnitude-Mean
+  * timeDomainGravityAccelerometerMagnitude-Mean
 * Standard deviation of time-domain magnitude of gravity acceleration
-  * timeDomainGravityAccelerationMagnitude-StandardDeviation
+  * timeDomainGravityAccelerometerMagnitude-StandardDeviation
 * Average of time-domain magnitude of body acceleration jerk
-  * timeDomainBodyAccelerationJerkMagnitude-Mean
+  * timeDomainBodyAccelerometerJerkMagnitude-Mean
 * Standard deviation of time-domain magnitude of body acceleration jerk
-  * timeDomainBodyAccelerationJerkMagnitude-StandardDeviation
+  * timeDomainBodyAccelerometerJerkMagnitude-StandardDeviation
 * Average of time-domain magnitude of body angular velocity
   * timeDomainBodyGyroscopeMagnitude-Mean
 * Standard deviation of time-domain magnitude of body angular velocity